-Bob is co-founder of a UK community interest company LivesthroughFriends dedicated to building interdependent communities; helping people who are dependent upon social care to get a life and helping the people and agencies that assist them to be effective contributors to this outcome.
+Bob Rhodes is co-founder of LivesthroughFriends, a loose group of inspiring associates who are dedicated to building interdependent, stronger and more inclusive communities, helping people (especially those with ‘challenging’ labels) who are dependent upon ‘social care’ to ‘get a life’, and the people and agencies that assist them to be effective contributors to this outcome.

 In 1991 he founded TACT UK– building over 15 years a nation-wide organisation that supported people with very challenging reputations to live in inclusive and contributing ways.
 He led its development until his semi-retirement in 2006.
 This often ground-breaking work gave rise to lots of experiential learning, exploration and action research, including work with PLAN, Beyond Welfare and the ABCD Institute.
 Evolving practice has also been significantly informed by overseas work in many countries, including Greece, Pakistan, New Zealand, Australia, Japan and Poland.

 In semi-retirement Bob chooses to work at both the grassroots and strategic levels, in the UK and internationally.
 Over the last 5 or so years he has increasingly concentrated on community building (starting in his own Forest of Dean community).
 He actively chairs FVAF (Forest Voluntary Action Forum), established the Forest Youth Association, is a local Councillor, and fights vigorously to put citizens and their associations at the heart of public services.